imjohnbo/super-duper-vault-demo/README.md

         role: github-action
         secrets: secret/data/ci npmToken

-    # Use the secret (echo for validation, in this case).
+    # Use the secret.
 By default, the secret is written to an
     # environment variable with the same name as the secret.
     # https://github.com/hashicorp/vault-action#set-output-variable-name
-    - run: |
-        echo $NPMTOKEN | rev
 ```